RobKnowles248/book-club/README.md

 ### Code

-- The script in `confirm-password.js` for checking the passwords match on `signup.html` was adapted from [this jsfiddle](http://jsfiddle.net/SirusDoma/ayf832td/).
+- The script in `signup-validation.js` for checking the passwords match on `signup.html` was adapted from [this jsfiddle](http://jsfiddle.net/SirusDoma/ayf832td/).
+- The code for the login and signup forms and methods was adapted from that used in the Code Institute Back End Development "Task Manager" miniproject.

 ### Content